junxit/us-congress-bills-116/metadata.md

 - 2019-01-29 — Introduced in House
 - 2019-01-29 — Introduced in House
 - 2019-01-29 — Referred to the House Committee on Transportation and Infrastructure.
+- 2019-02-06 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-02-06 — Considered as unfinished business. (consideration: CR H1377)
+- 2019-02-06 — Considered under suspension of the rules. (consideration: CR H1372-1374)
+- 2019-02-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+831.
+- 2019-02-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-02-06 — Ms. Norton moved to suspend the rules and pass the bill.
+- 2019-02-06 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 19 (Roll no. 66). (text: CR H1373)
+- 2019-02-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 19 (Roll no. 66).(text: CR H1373)